blasterbug/Camduino/README.md

 #### The wire

-To connect an Arduino with a NXT, I made my own wire.

 ![Custom NXT-to-Arduino wire](http://blasterbug.github.io/Camduino/CustomNXT-to-ArduinoWire.jpg
 	"Custom NXT-to-Arduino wire")

+To connect an Arduino with a NXT, make your own wire.
+NXT (black) wires, are made like this :
 -	white : ground
 -	black : ground
 -	red : analog